 The Aerospace Corporation is a nonprofit corporation that operates a federally funded research and development center for the United States Air Force.
-The Aerospace Civil Systems Group (CSG) applies the corporation’s considerable technical expertise to solving problems for other federal agencies, international agencies, states, nonprofit organizations and commercial customers.
-Aerospace provides unsurpassed levels of support to both immediate and long-term military and intelligence space programs and other programs of national significance.
+Aerospace applies its considerable technical expertise to solving problems for other federal and international agencies, states, nonprofit organizations, and commercial customers.
+The company also provides unsurpassed levels of support to both immediate and long-term military and intelligence space programs, along with other programs of national significance.

 Procurement is located at our El Segundo headquarters facility.
-Aerospace strives to approach supplier relationships (with both businesses) as alliances that influence the success of our research programs.
-Suppliers are encouraged to present innovative ideas and technologies.
+Aerospace strives to approach supplier relationships as alliances that influence the success of our research programs.
+Existing and potential suppliers are encouraged to present innovative ideas and technologies.

-Aerospace is committed to ensuring that capable businesses of all types received meaningful subcontracting opportunities with Aerospace.
-Aerospace follows responsible business practices; our procurement personnel will consider multiple factors such as business experience, financial stability, and technical qualifications in determining which businesses to ally with.
+Aerospace is committed to ensuring that capable businesses of all types are eligible for meaningful subcontracting opportunities.
+Aerospace is committed to responsible business practices, and our procurement personnel consider multiple factors in determining which businesses to ally with, such as experience, financial stability, and technical qualifications.

-If you are a small and/or diverse company interested in doing business with Aerospace, we suggest the following steps to introduce your company to us.
+If you are a small and/or diverse company interested in doing business with Aerospace or wish to be considered for future opportunities, we suggest the following steps to introduce your company to us.

-- Enter your company profile into the U.S. government’s Central Contractor Registration (CCR) database.
-The CCR incorporates the former PRO-Net, the SBA’s online database of small, small-disadvantaged and woman-owned, HUBZone, and veteran-owned businesses wanting to do business with the federal government or its prime contractors.
+- Enter your company profile into the U.S. government’s System for Award Management (SAM) database.
+SAM replaces the Central Contractor Registration (CCR) database and incorporates the PRO-Net and Small Business Administration’s (SBA's) online databases of small, disadvantaged, woman-owned, Historically Under-Utilized Business Zone (HUBZone), and veteran-owned companies wanting to do business with the federal government or its prime contractors.

 Certifications and Organizations

-Aerospace highly encourages and recognizes membership in the following three organizations, although membership in these organizations is not a requirement to doing business with us.
+Aerospace highly encourages and recognizes membership in the following three organizations, although membership in these organizations is not a requirement for doing business with us.

-The NMSDC is a business membership organization organized for the purpose of networking more than 15,000 minority-owned firms with its 3,500 member corporations who are seeking to purchase goods and services.
-NMSDC has more than 39 regional councils across the country. http://www.nmsdc.org
+The NMSDC is a business membership organization that networks more than 15,000 minority-owned firms and 3,500 member corporations seeking to purchase goods and services.
+NMSDC has more than 39 regional councils across the country.

-Aerospace has numerous contracts that suppliers must abide by in order to do business with the company.
-Links are available on the Supplier Docs page, that provide insight on those terms for our purchase orders to suppliers.
+Aerospace has numerous contracts by which suppliers must abide in order to do business with the company.
+Once a supplier is approved, Aerospace will provide specific terms for our purchase orders.